KaiSforza/systemd-user-units/README.md

 This will be the target for your graphical interface.

 I put together a second target called `mystuff.target`.
+You can call it whatever you want, but this is what I have in my service files and this wiki.
 This will be 'WantedBy' all services but your window manager:

     [Unit]
     Description=Xinitrc Stuff